jmviz/wety/notes.md

 {"name": "glossary", "args": {"1": "Inherited"}, "expansion": "Inherited"}
 ```
 while the second is a non-`+` version of the template.
 Therefore, these imputatations  shouldn't matter for us, as we currently take the first ety template that is on our lists in `etymology_templates.rs`.
 Therefore we will take the imputed second template, the non-`+` version, which has all the same info as the `+` version.
 However, if in the future we decide to try processing all the ety templates, these imputations will become relevant.

+* If ever out of immediate TODOs in this document, remember to ctrl+f "$" in project to find notes pointing out problems/todos.

 ### If in the future I attempt to process the entire etymology (i.e. all templates and text)
 * Need to handle when ety entries have multiple ety's for some reason, e.g. https://en.wiktionary.org/wiki/hap#Etymology_1.
 A simple approach might be to only process the first paragraph, as often the different ety's are listed in different paragraphs.
 Unfortunately, the templates given in wiktextract data are not separated out into paragraphs, so this would involve processing a combination of the wiktextract ety text (which does preserve the newlines) and the templates list.
 This can be done by using the expansions given for each template and looking for them in the ety text.
 In case a template expansion appears multiple times in the ety text in different paragraphs, can compare the order of the templates in the template list with the order of expansions in the ety text to try to infer which paragraph the template appeared in.